Rick7Peace/Employee-Tracker/README.md

 • View all employees

-• View employees by manager

-• View employees by department

-• View total utilized budget of a department

 • Add a department, role, or employee

 • Update an employee’s role or manager

-• Delete a department, role, or employee

 Select the desired option using your arrow keys and follow the prompts to manage your employee database.